data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/box.md

          | user       | Rclone should act on behalf of a user.
          | enterprise | Rclone should act on behalf of a service account.

-   --box-list-chunk
-      Size of listing chunk 1-1000.
+   --box-client-id
+      OAuth Client Id.

+      Leave blank normally.

    --box-client-secret
       OAuth Client Secret.

       Leave blank normally.

+   --box-commit-retries
+      Max number of times to try committing a multipart file.

+   --box-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --box-list-chunk
+      Size of listing chunk 1-1000.

+   --box-owned-by
+      Only show items owned by the login (email address) passed in.

+   --box-root-folder-id
+      Fill in for rclone to use a non root folder as its starting point.

    --box-token
       OAuth Access Token as a JSON blob.